WhatIfWeDigDeeper/SonyVegasProScripting/README.md

 By default

- - If the file exists in the directory, it will overwrite it!
+ - If the rendered media file already exists in the directory, it will overwrite it!
  - The script will recreate the VegasRendererList.txt every time.

 These and other defaults can be changed by editing the top of the MyRenderer.cs script.